OpenCTI-Platform/docs/docs/usage/pir.md

 ## PIR general behavior

-A PIR is focused on some entities of interest, and give relevant information about them.
-You can
+A PIR is focused on some entities of interest and gives relevant information about them.
+You can:
 - list these entities,
 - filter and order them by their score for the Pir,
 - have access to a news feed and an historic displaying the last important event concerning them,